canguru-solutions/cap-exercises/07/README.md

 ### 7. Add expands to the UI

-Replace the brackets with the following expands at the end of annotate CourseService.Courses with @(
+Replace the empty brackets with the following expands at the end of annotate CourseService.Courses with @(
 	UI: {
     }